Previous dayFebruary 9, 2026Next day

 1.9 km---✓ ReviewedUSGS →

-February 9, 2026 brought a magnitude 2.0 earthquake 55 km S of Whites City, New Mexico, logged at 18:29 UTC.
-This event falls inside the aftershock decay of a nearby magnitude 2.5 earthquake that occurred about 14 hours earlier.
+A magnitude 2.0 seismic event took place 55 km S of Whites City, New Mexico on February 9, 2026 at 18:29 UTC.
+It arrived roughly 14 hours after a larger magnitude 2.5 mainshock in the same 20 km area, placing it within the typical aftershock window.
 At a depth of just 1.9 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 31.674°N, -104.359°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+The epicenter is at 31.674°, -104.359°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-02-09